-He assists clients with investigations and litigation touching on potential regulatory, civil, or criminal exposure across a range of issues, including the federal securities laws, the False Claims Act (FCA), and the Bank Secrecy Act (BSA) and anti-money laundering (AML) regulations.
+He assists clients with investigations and litigation touching on potential regulatory, civil, or criminal exposure across a range of issues, including criminal fraud statutes, the federal securities laws, the False Claims Act (FCA), and the Bank Secrecy Act (BSA) and anti-money laundering (AML) regulations.
 His litigation practice includes qui tam actions, class action and shareholder derivative lawsuits, agency rulemaking challenges, and white collar disputes.

 Ted is involved in pro bono matters at K&L Gates, representing clients on matters involving housing, civil rights, public benefits, child custody, and other issues.
 He serves on the board of a non-profit organization that provides new and used clothing for the homeless population in the Washington, D.C. region.